sistla-gautam/second-brain/1Projects/Assignment 9/SQL script.md

 WHERE school_id = 1;

 -- 7. How many students are in a given grade?
+PRINT 'How many students are in a given grade?';
 DECLARE @grade_id INT = 1;
 SELECT
     COUNT(*) as student_count